ReneHaayes/MUP_automated-test-cucumber/README.md

 protractor protractor.regression.conf.js
 ```

-To be able to run on different browser you need to start webdriver locally for microsoft edge with the following command in the folder test (in the future this will be
-redirected to a selenium server)
+To be able to run on different browser you need to start webdriver locally for microsoft edge with the following command in the folder test (in the future this will be redirected to a selenium server) This has to be typed in a different bash (Terminal) and needs to stay open.
 ```
 node node_modules/protractor/bin/webdriver-manager start --edge "MicrosoftWebDriver.exe"
 ```

 Running the regression set with three different browsers:
 ```
 protractor protractor.browsers.conf.js
 ```

-Running with different browser: change browserName to "MicrosfotEdge" to run the test on MicrosoftEdge
+Running with different browser: change browserName to "MicrosoftEdge" to run the test on MicrosoftEdge
 ```
 protractor protractor.browsers.conf.js --cucumberOpts.tags="@zzpFlex" --capabilities.browserName=firefox --multiCapabilities
 ```